 Il salotto cattivo

-Archivio Alfa Castaldi
+in collaboration with Archivio Alfa Castaldi

 Exhibition view by Federica Mambrini